 Level 2 Outdoor Learning Practitioner

-- Individuals who do not currently have a Level 2 or above Outdoor Learning or Forest School qualification
+- Not currently have a Level 2 or above Outdoor Learning or Forest School qualification?

 What does the course cover?